Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights - NewsBreak

 Seahawks stats and trends

-- Seattle has two wins against the spread in five games this season.
+- Thus far this year Seattle has two wins against the spread.

-- Seattle's games this year have gone over the total in one out of five opportunities (20%).
+- Seattle's games this season have gone over the total in one out of five opportunities (20%).

-- This season the Seahawks put up just 1.6 more points per game (24) than the Steelers give up (22.4).
+- The Seahawks average 24 points per game, comparable to the 22.4 the Steelers give up.

-- Seattle is 2-1 against the spread and 2-1 overall in games when it puts up more than 22.4 points.
+- When Seattle scores more than 22.4 points, it is 2-1 against the spread and 2-1 overall.

-- The Seahawks average 351 yards per game, only 10 fewer than the 361 the Steelers give up.
+- The Seahawks rack up 351 yards per game, only 10 fewer than the 361 the Steelers allow.

-- When Seattle churns out over 361 yards, the team is 1-2 against the spread and 1-2 overall.
+- Seattle is 1-2 against the spread and 1-2 overall when the team amasses more than 361 yards.

 - The Seahawks have three giveaways this season, while the Steelers have four takeaways.